 Cunningham led the Texans in 2018 with 73 solo tackles and 105 combined tackles, adding two forced fumbles, one interception return for a score and a fumble recovery.

-In 18 games this season Cunningham has a new career-high 144 tackles (eight for a loss), two sacks, three defended passes and two fumble recoveries.
+In 18 games in 2019, Cunningham set a career high of 144 tackles (eight for a loss), made two sacks, defended three passes and recovered two fumbles.

 Casey Hayward (2008-11) // Los Angeles Chargers // Hayward is in his eighth season and is considered among the NFL’s elite cornerbacks.
 He is a two-time Pro Bowler and two-time All-Pro defender who topped the NFL in 2016 with seven interceptions.

 In 2017, he was named the Chargers’ most valuable player and defensive player of the year.
 In 2018, Hayward finished the regular season with 47 solo tackles, 53 total stops and nine passes defended.

 As one of the Chargers’ top cover corner in 2019, Hayward finished his season with 32 tackles, eight passes defended and two interceptions in 16 games.

 Tre Herndon (2014-17) // Jacksonville // Herndon is in his second NFL season after playing in 11 games on coverage units and at cornerback as a rookie with Jacksonville.
 He made the Jags’ active roster after signing with the team as a rookie free agent and finished his rookie season with 10 solo tackles and 13 total stops.

 Getting his first career start at cornerback replacing All-Pro Jalen Ramsey in Jacksonville’s win over Denver in Week 4, Herndon posted four solo tackles and defended a pass that game.

 Herndon played in 16 games and started 14 this past season.
 He finished with 54 tackles – one for a loss – and defended 13 passes.

-Will Holden (2013-16) // Baltimore // A fifth-round pick by Arizona in 2017, Holden has been with three NFL teams as an offensive tackle and guard.
-Holden is currently on the practice squad in Baltimore.
+Will Holden (2013-16) // Baltimore // A fifth-round pick by Arizona in 2017, Holden has been with five NFL teams as an offensive tackle and guard.